-Discharge refers to a mixture of fluids that comes out of the vagina or penis.
+Discharge refers to fluids that comes out of the vagina or penis.
 People may notice discharge before, during, or after sexual intercourse.
+White, grey, yellow, or green discharge may indicate an infection.

 Some vaginal and penile discharge can be expected, and there is no standard quantity of either.